Drag

 The shock test is considered advisable by most launch providers and so it is typically performed only at qualification and not for each satellite flight model (FM).

-The table bellow provides a reference for the protoflight shock tests performed for SpaceX Falcon 9 rideshare missions, conducted with 2 repetitions in each of 3 orthogonal axes without considering the payload separation system shock.
+The table below provides a reference for the protoflight shock tests performed for SpaceX Falcon 9 rideshare missions, conducted with 2 repetitions in each of 3 orthogonal axes without considering the payload separation system shock.

 Frequency [Hz] Shock Response Spectrum (SRS)[g]